EricZCY/HMIR/README.md

 HugeMate is not only an intelligent conversation robot, but also a notepad, timer and other tools master!
 It is also thirteen games, drawing pictures, jokes and other entertainment!
 If you have any Suggestions, please contact QQ: 908137590.
 HugeMate team sincerely invites you to join us!

 HugeMate development team (Python) hiring!
 Not only the intelligent robot, it is also notepad, timer and other tools master!
-It is also used for turtle drawings, jokes, etc. If you have any Suggestions or want to join the team, please chat privately.
+It is also used for turtle drawings, jokes, etc. If you have any Suggestions or want to join the team, please chat in QQ:908137590.
 HugeMate team sincerely invites you to join!